dvreeze/mdbexample/README.md

 This is true in general when reasoning about code: *implicit context* should be made *explicit* somehow when thinking about what the code does, as if this implicit context is an extra function parameter.
-That's a disadvantage of annotation-based transaction management: the transactional context is implicit, as compared to explicit function parameters.
+That's a disadvantage of annotation-based transaction management: the transactional context is implicit, at least it is more implicit than explicit function parameters.

 Consider the example of code that uses *Jakarta Persistence*.
 There's a lot of potentially *implicit state* when reasoning about such code.
 For example: